WarlightProgramming/cslbot/COMMANDS.md

 You can use this to weed out weak players and trolls creating accounts to abuse or spam your league.

+#### MIN PLAYED GAMES

-**MIN PLAYED GAMES**: Minimum number of finished games to participate.
+Minimum number of finished games to participate.

 *Sample Args*: "10", "50", "200"